 • Your current curriculum vitae, including a list of major publications and/or productions.

 • A show-reel and/or samples of audio-visual projects as MP3 files (where relevant).
+Update?

 CLOSING DATE for applications: 11.55pm Sunday 04 September 2022

 BY EMAIL: Please send an electronic copy of this completed application form to: